Toda language: Consonants

 All of these consonants may occur in word-medial and word-final positions.
 However, only a restricted set occur word-initially.
-These are //p, t̪, k, f, s̪, m, n̠, r̘, l̪, j, w/,/ in boldface above.
+These are //p, t̪, k, f, s̪, m, n̠, r̘, l̪, j, w//.

 Unlike the other dental consonants, //θ// is interdental.
 Similarly, //f// is labiodental whereas the other labials are bilabial.

-The palatalized rhotics are only mentioned in Spajić, Ladefoged & Bhaskararao (1996); prior descriptions, such as those from Emeneau (1984) and Krishnamurti (2003), only include the three plain trills.
+The palatalized rhotics are only mentioned in Spajić, Ladefoged & Bhaskararao (1996); other descriptions, such as those from Emeneau (1984) and Krishnamurti (2003), only include the three plain trills.

 Apical consonants are either alveolar or postalveolar.
 The actual feature that distinguishes //r̘// and //r̠// is uncertain.
 They have the same primary place of articulation.
 Spajić and colleagues have found that the rhotic that may occur word initially (erroneously called "dental" in previous literature, perhaps because Dravidian coronals tend to be dental by default) has a secondary articulation, which they have tentatively identified as advanced tongue root until further measurements can be made.
 This analysis is assumed in the transcription //r̘//.

 Another difference between them is that //r̘// is the least strongly trilled, most often occurring with a single contact.
 However, unlike a flap, multiple contacts are normal, if less common, and //r̘// is easily distinguishable from the other trills when they are all produced with the same number of contacts.

 The retroflex consonants are subapical.
 Retroflex //ɽr// is more strongly trilled than the other rhotics.
 However, it is not purely retroflex.
 Although the tongue starts out in a sub-apical retroflex position, trilling involves the tip of the tongue, and this causes it to move forward toward the alveolar ridge.
 This means that the retroflex trill gives a preceding vowel retroflex coloration the way other retroflex consonants do, but that the vibration itself is not much different from the other trills.

-The palatalization of the slided consonant ɽ͢rʲ does not affect the initial retroflex articulation, ɽ is not simultaneously coarticulated with ʲ.

 Grammar

 Verbal morphology

-As described by Murray B. Emeneau, in his "Toda Grammar and Texts," the entire Toda verbal system is based on the addition of many suffixes to the two base verb stems, stem 1 (henceforth, S_{1}) and stem 2 (henceforth, S_{2}).
+As described by Murray B. Emeneau, in the book Toda Grammar and Texts, the entire Toda verbal system is based on the addition of many suffixes to the two base verb stems, stem 1 (henceforth, S_{1}) and stem 2 (henceforth, S_{2}).
 There are fifteen classes of verbs in Toda, each of which uses one of four suffixes to form its S_{2} from its S_{1}.
 A short summary is given below: